 Companies are responsible for all aspects of incident response—from having a detailed emergency response plan to guide incident response through to remediating and reclaiming a site after an incident.
 We assist the company in its response, and our staff are on hand to respond to energy-related incidents 24 hours a day, 7 days a week.

 Every year, we publish a Pipeline Performance Report that highlights companies that are performing well, as well as those that need to make improvements.
-We work with companies to improve their performance—whether that means conducting inspections and audits more often, educating them on pipeline integrity, or taking enforcement action—to prevent future incidents.
+We work with companies to improve their performance and prevent future incidents, whether conducting inspections and audits more often, educating them on pipeline integrity, or taking enforcement action.

 The report is part of our industry performance program, which measures, evaluates, and reports on the energy development activities that we regulate.